KeoLotso/Discord-Themes/README.md

 Flashbangs just get thrown at you, you cant defend and you just have to enjoy your white screen for a second.

 ### Chicken
 Almost every image is replaced with a chicken.
-NOTICE: MAKE SURE THAT YOU ALLOW THE WEB REQUESTS
+NOTICE: MAKE SURE THAT YOU ALLOW THE WEB REQUESTS.

 ### OverlapPlus
 Everything overlaps.
 Idk probably the worst one to use.

 ### Invert
-Every color is inverted
+Every color is inverted.

+# Contrast
+Everything is high contrast.

+# ZSpin
+Flips the screen on the X axes so it looks like its rotating with a Orthographic perspective.

+# Jigglecord
+Jiggles the screen.

 ---